camillareis/camillareis.github.io/_pages/cv.md

 ### Sales and Marketing Assistant
   wirecube GmbH in Graz | Part-Time, October 2018 - May 2019 <br />
   * Planning and coordination for various social media platforms
-  * Research and writing of blog posts
+  * Research and writing of online content (blog posts, advertising copy, etc.)
   * Design of advertising materials

 ### Android Developement